A

 online flooring

-wholesaler as long as you know exactly what you are buying and know how the entire
+wholesaler as long as you know exactly what quality or grade you are buying and know how the entire

 a hefty re-stocking fee.
 Some online flooring retailers are reputable and some are